 Hopewell Village

 Later, the Shawnee were the predominant tribe to inhabit the region.
-In 1758 a settlement was established at the site by the Shawnee who had been forced to abandon their village of Lower Shawneetown after being destroyed by floods.
+In 1758, a settlement was established at the site by the Shawnee, who had been forced to abandon their village of Lower Shawneetown after being destroyed by floods.
 A group of Shawnee from Logstown also joined them.

 In 1793, Nathaniel Massie became the principal surveyor of the Virginia Military District, located between the Scioto and Little Miami Rivers.
-This district contained lands set aside by Virginia to be given to soldiers from the state that fought in the American Revolution.
-While surveying the Ohio Country between 1793 and 1795, Massie found the rich, fertile valley lying between the Scioto River and Paint Creek and claimed it as his own for a future townsite.
+This district contained lands set aside by Virginia to be given to soldiers from the state who fought in the American Revolution.
+While surveying the Ohio Country between 1793 and 1795, Massie found the rich, fertile valley between the Scioto River and Paint Creek and claimed it as his own for a future townsite.

 However, hostilities with the Indians made the interior region unsafe for settlement.
 It wasn’t until after the Battle of Fallen Timbers in 1794 and the Treaty of Greenville in 1795 that forced the Native Americans from most of Ohio that the area was safe for settlers.
 Between those two events, Massie and his surveying party fought the last battle against the Indians in the Scioto Valley at Reeves’ Crossing near Bainbridge.

 Now that it was safe for settlers, Massie and a party of 39 men laid out the town of Chillicothe, with 456 lots, in the summer of 1796.
 He named it from a derivation of the Shawnee Indian word “Cha-la-gaw-tha,” which means town or gathering place.
 He then advertised town lots and lands he had surveyed for sale in Virginia and Kentucky newspapers.
 He also promised to give away the first 100 lots free to settlers.
-Before long, people were moving from Virginia and Kentucky west along the Ohio River.
+Before long, people were moving west from Virginia and Kentucky along the Ohio River.

-Congress also authorized the sale of the government-owned lands on the east side of the river.
+Congress also authorized the sale of government-owned lands on the east side of the river.
 The town grew rapidly, becoming a center of political influence within the Northwest Territory.
 By late 1796, several taverns, stores, and artisan shops had been built.

 In the summer of 1798, Ross County was incorporated, and Chillicothe became the county seat.
-Two years later, when Indiana Territory was split off of the Northwest Territory, Chillicothe was named the capital of the remnant Northwest Territory.
+Two years later, when Indiana Territory was split off from the Northwest Territory, Chillicothe was named the capital of the remnant Northwest Territory.
 The same year, the original county courthouse was completed.

 In 1810, the capital was moved to Zanesville as part of a state legislative compromise to get a bill passed.
 However, just two years later, in 1812, it was returned to Chillicothe.
-During the War of 1812, which was fought on Ohio’s borders, the city housed the 19th U.S. Regiment.
-As an “army town,” hundreds of soldiers were encamped in the vicinity.
+During the War of 1812, fought on Ohio’s borders, the city housed the 19th U.S. Regiment.
+As an “army town,” hundreds of soldiers were encamped nearby.
 Following Commodore Oliver Hazard Perry’s defeat of the British fleet on Lake Erie on September 10, 1813, the 300 captured seamen were marched to Chillicothe for confinement.
 The captives were held in a stockade called Camp Bull north of town.
 During their confinement, they witnessed the execution by firing squad of six American soldiers found guilty of desertion.
 After spending ten months in the prison camp, the prisoners of war were marched back to Lake Erie to be exchanged.

 In 1816, the capital was permanently moved north to Columbus to have it near the state’s geographic center, where it would be more accessible to most citizens.
 However, Chillicothe continued to grow and flourish after its years of political influence were over.
 It remained a busy economic center with agriculture as its primary economy and other industries, especially papermaking.

-In 1852, the Marietta and Cincinnati Railroad entered the town, providing more economic growth as agricultural and manufactured goods could easily be shipped.
+In 1852, the Marietta and Cincinnati Railroad entered the town, providing economic growth as agricultural and manufactured goods could easily be shipped.
 When the railroad acquired new owners, including the Cincinnati, Washington, & Baltimore Railroad Company and the Baltimore & Ohio Railroad Company, Chillicothe residents acquired even more markets for their goods.

 On April 1, 1852, a great fire destroyed more than a quarter of the town.
-The fire started in John Watts carpentry shop when wood shavings caught on fire, quickly engulfing the building in flames.
+The fire started in John Watts’ carpentry shop when wood shavings caught fire, quickly engulfing the building in flames.
 With high winds, the fire quickly spread through the downtown area.
 By the end of the day, two city blocks of homes and businesses were in ashes.
 Many citizens lost their businesses, homes, and belongings.
 The area around the canal was rebuilt quickly, and eventually, the downtown area was also rebuilt, but it was years before the town’s economy completely recovered.

 Ohio was a free state, and early migrants to Chillicothe included a number of free blacks.
 These folks were often known to aid runaway slaves coming north.
 As tensions mounted before the Civil War, the free black community maintained Underground Railroad stations to aid and support refugees.
 White abolitionists also aided the Underground Railroad.

 When the Civil War began in 1861, numerous young men from the county enlisted.
 The 73rd regiment was organized and trained at Chillicothe.
-Many of these brave men were honored as heroes, including five soldiers awarded the Congressional Medal of Honor.
+Many brave men were honored as heroes, including five soldiers awarded the Congressional Medal of Honor.
 Brigadier General Joshua W. Sill, a West Point graduate, was killed at the Battle of Stones River on December 31, 1862.
 His friend General Philip Sheridan named Fort Sill in Oklahoma in his honor.
-Henry Walke, a career Navy man who rose to the rank of rear admiral, was said to have seen more naval action during the war than any other officer in the navy.
-While commanding the riverboat Carondolet, he successfully ended the Confederate’s blockade of the Mississippi River.
+Henry Walke, a career Navy man who rose to the rank of rear admiral, was said to have seen more naval action during the war than any other officer in the Navy.
+While commanding the riverboat Carondolet, he successfully ended the Confederate blockade of the Mississippi River.

 In 1907, the Ohio-Erie Canal was severely damaged by a flood that forced it to close.

 In March 1913, a great flood occurred in what is known as the greatest natural disaster in Ohio history.
 Although rivers in Ohio tended to flood every spring, heavy rains exacerbated the flood conditions.
 Once the floodwaters flushed downstream and out of Columbus, it produced minor damage until it reached Chillicothe and the confluence of the Paint Creek and the Scioto Rivers.
-Here, the water reached a record 37 feet putting most of the town underwater.
+Here, the water reached a record 37 feet, putting most of the town underwater.
 At a water level of eight feet higher than ever known before, the most significant damage occurred in a residential section in the eastern part of town.
 Having a population of 15,000 at the time, Chillicothe suffered 18 casualties, 200 houses were destroyed, and over 500 people were left homeless.

-On April 6, 1917, the United States declared war on Germany, entering World War I. That year Camp Sherman, an Army training base, was established in Chillicothe, temporarily increasing the population from 16,000 to 60,000.
+On April 6, 1917, the United States declared war on Germany, entering World War I. That year, Camp Sherman, an Army training base, was established in Chillicothe, temporarily increasing the population from 16,000 to 60,000.
 Construction began in June, and when it was completed, it comprised 2,000 buildings.
 Named for Civil War General William Tecumseh Sherman, the camp’s population caused a flurry of housing construction and the opening of new businesses.
 Two hundred German sailors were confined as prisoners of war at Camp Sherman from July 1918 until September 1919.

 The Spanish influenza epidemic of 1918 reached Camp Sherman in September of that year.
 More than 8,000 soldiers and personnel were infected, and of those, nearly 1,200 died.
 Almost 2,000 cases were reported in the city, resulting in 31 deaths.